Up until now, Sue has been oblivious to some of the show’s more, shall we say, regrettable shortcomings. But that’s all about to change.

 The Velvet Web

-The first thing that annoys Sue about this episode is the suggestion that Barbara had enough time to get settled into a hotel (a hotel that looks suspiciously like the Grace Brothers department store) even though she only turned up a few seconds before her companions.
+The first thing that annoys Sue about this episode is the suggestion Barbara has had enough time to get settled into a hotel (a hotel that looks suspiciously like the Grace Brothers department store), even though she arrived there only a few seconds before her companions did.

-Sue: They don’t seem to be in much of hurry to find these keys.
-They look like they’re happy enough just sitting around and stuffing their faces with pomegranates.
+Sue: They don’t seem to be in a hurry to find these keys.
+They look like they’re happy to sit around, stuffing their faces with pomegranates.
 If they can’t be bothered, why should I?

-Sue: All these beds make it look like they’re all taking part in Big Brother.
-They even have flashing eyes in the walls.
-It must mean the diary room is free.
+Sue: All these beds make it look like they’re taking part in Big Brother.
+There’s even a flashing eye in the wall.
+That means the diary room is free.

-And then, in a very poor Geordie accent, which is amazing when you consider that Sue is from the North East, she drawls:
+And then, in a very poor Geordie accent – which is amazing when you consider she was born in the North East – Sue drawls:

-Sue: Day 42 in the Big Brother house.
-Ian has been given a secret task to find the Keys of Marinus and Susan is called to the diary room for counselling because she can’t stop crying.
+Sue: It’s day 42 in the Big Brother house.
+Ian has been given a secret task to find the Keys of Marinus, while Susan has been called to the diary room for counselling because she won’t stop crying.

-When the plot kicks finally into gear, Sue is impressed by the POV shots and pre-filmed cutaways.
-She’s catching on to how they used to make the show back then, probably because I keep banging on and on about it, but she still she can’t accept a “laboratory” set that consists of nothing more than a table and a dirty mug.
-I try to defend the scene’s internal logic, but it’s hopeless.
+When the plot kicks finally into gear, Sue’s praises the POV shots and pre-filmed cutaways.
+She’s catching on fast when it comes to understanding how they used to make the show back then, probably because I keep banging on about it, but she still can’t accept a laboratory set which consists of nothing more than a table and a dirty mug.
+I try to defend the scene’s internal logic but it’s hopeless.

-But one thing we can both agree on is Barbara Wright.
-She’s brilliant, especially when she smashes the Morphoton Brains to smithereens.
+Thankfully, we can both agree that Barbara Wright is brilliant, especially when she smashes the Morphotons to smithereens.

-Sue: I love Barbara.
-Even if she does remind me of Cherie Blair in a polo neck.
+Sue: I love Barbara, even if she does remind me of Cherie Blair in a polo neck sweater.

-As our heroes decide to split up (so Hartnell can go on holiday for a couple of weeks), Sue is suddenly struck by a revelation.
+When our heroes decide to split up (so Hartnell can go on holiday for a fortnight), Sue has an epiphany.

 Me: What?
 Flash Gordon?
 Waiting for Godot?
 Ibsen?